-Shanghai is a super-modern metropolis, huge skyscrapers shape one of the most beautiful skylines I’ve seen so far, particularly impressive night time.
-Each and every district is to be discovered, with their peculiarities and local aspects, jealously kept and proudly celebrated by locals despite the fast-paced modernization.
+Shanghai is a fast-paced, modern metropolis.
+Its huge skyscrapers shape one of the most beautiful skylines I’ve seen so far, particularly impressive night time.
+Each and every district is to be discovered, with their peculiarities and local aspects, jealously kept and proudly celebrated by locals despite globalisation.
 Between modernity and tradition, here are some of the best things to do in Shanghai.